heroku/nodejs-yarn-buildpack/README.md

 ## Usage

-This buildpack is not meant to be used on its own, and instead should be in used in combination with other buildpacks.
+This buildpack is meant to be used with `heroku/nodejs-engine` version `0.7.3`.

-Include a list of `apt` package names to be installed in a file named `Aptfile`; be aware that line ending should be LF, not CRLF.

-The buildpack automatically downloads and installs the packages when you run a build:

 ```
-$ pack build --buildpack fagiani/nodejs-yarn myapp
+$ pack build --buildpack heroku/nodejs-engine@0.7.3 --buildpack fagiani/nodejs-yarn myapp
 ```

 ### Define a custom path for yarn (optional)